 Given Scotlands’ turbulent history and our record of achievement for such a small nation, there are many significant Scottish dates that are worth remembering.

 Apart from our historical timeline which shaped our destiny, there are many significant dates that have won recognition for Scotland.
-We have every right to be pleased with our contribution to the world of sport for example, where we have been responsible for a few ‘firsts’.
-So here is my list of significant Scottish dates, which includes some notable historical and sporting dates.
+Considering we are a small country, we have every right to be pleased with our contribution to the world.
+So here is my list of significant Scottish dates, which includes some of the most notable historical and sporting dates.
 It is by no means comprehensive.

 Significant Scottish Dates …..